compneuro-ncu/reproducible-neuroimaging/docs/source/preregistration.rst

 2. **Report the results of ALL preregistered analyses regardless of outcome**.

 3. **ANY unregistered analyses must be transparently reported as exploratory finding.**
-   Do not stop yourself before make transparent changes to analysis plan but remember to report the change and its substantive justification.
+   Do not stop yourself before making transparent changes to the analysis plan but remember to report the change and its substantive justification.